Tank Man: In media

+John Woo included in his 1990 Hong Kong film Bullet in the Head a fictionalised version of Tank Man standing in front a tank at an anti-Vietnam war protest in Saigon as part of his allusion to the Tiananmen Square protest.

 In the 1999 Crosby, Stills, Nash & Young song "Stand and Be Counted", from the album Looking Forward, David Crosby sings of his gratitude to Tank Man, whose photograph he had framed and mounted.

 A similar scene is depicted in the music video for "Only One" (2003) by the American rock band Yellowcard as well as "Club Foot" (2004) by the English rock band Kasabian.

 A fictionalized story of Tank Man and a soldier in the tank is told in Lucy Kirkwood's 2013 play Chimerica, which premiered at the Almeida Theatre from May 20, 2013, to July 6, 2013.
+The final scene of Lauren Yee's 2018 play, The Great Leap, includes another fictionalized story of Tank Man as the protagonist Wen Chang describes himself as the Tank Man while stepping into an enlarged projection of the iconic photograph.

 On June 4, 2013, Sina Weibo, China's most popular microblog, blocked terms whose English translations are "today", "tonight", "June 4", and "big yellow duck".
 If these were searched for, a message appeared stating that the search results could not be shown in accordance with relevant laws, statutes, and policies.
 The censorship occurred because a photoshopped version of Tank Man, in which rubber ducks replaced the tanks, had been circulating on Twitter—a reference to Florentijn Hofman's Rubber Duck sculpture, which at that time was floating in Hong Kong's Victoria Harbour.

 In April 2019, Leica Camera released an advertisement depicting photographers in intense political climates, including 1989 China.
 The five-minute short ends with a photographer shooting from a hotel window with the Tank Man image reflected in his lens, despite the fact that the original photograph was taken with a Nikon camera.
 After the Leica brand was censored on Sina Weibo, Leica revoked the advertisement and sought to distance themselves from it.